-The fourth annual Recovery Games on 18 August saw over 650 people from all parts of the UK coming together at Hatfield Activity Centre in Doncaster in a fun packed day of celebration of people in recovery from drug and alcohol addiction.
-The games are organised by our Doncaster service Aspire.
+The fifth annual Recovery Games on 17 August saw over 600 people from all parts of the UK coming together in a fun packed day of celebration and remembrance.

 The Recovery Games offers visible evidence that recovery does and can happen.
 Every person taking part was on their own journey of recovery or had a friend or family member on the recovery journey.
 It was a great day out for the whole family and once again we were pleased to see local people come along and show their support